A Lotte Data – Minecraft Data Pack

 • Stronghold library chests can contain a Deep Dark explorer map for locating ancient cities within a radius of 64 chunks.

-• Several loot tables are now affected by the luck attribute.
+• Several loot tables are now affected by the Luck attribute.
 Higher luck values have the following effects:

 • Blazes may drop more Blaze rods.